 Want more details and photos?
 View the full blog post here: MOUNT SÄNTIS HIKE IN ALPSTEIN, SWITZERLAND

-The Falensee (Falen Lake) is an incredible alpine lake situated next to the Bollenwees Mountain Hut in the Alpstein region of Appenzell.
-It can be an adventure in itself or part of several hikes nearby.
-The Bollenwees Mountain Hut, which is right next to the Falensee, is a great overnight stay and base camp for sunset and sunrise missions in the surrounding lakes and peaks.
+The Falensee, also known as Falen Lake, is a breathtaking alpine lake located in the Alpstein region of Appenzell.
+It can be an adventure on its own or a part of several nearby hikes.
+The Bollenwees Mountain Hut, situated right next to the Falensee, is an excellent place to stay overnight and a perfect base camp for exploring the surrounding lakes and peaks during sunset and sunrise.

 I visited the Falensee on two occasions.
 The first visit was part of the ‘Alpstein Three Lakes Hike‘ and the second occasion was at the end of the Hoher Kasten to Saxer Lucke Hike.
 However, you can also hike in from Brulisau just to stay overnight at Bollenwees and visit the Falensee.
 In this blog post, I will detail all of the options to visit the Falensee and what other hikes you could do when using Falensee and Bollenwees as a base camp.